grompe/Drawception-ANBT/README.md

 Canvas:

-- Wacom tablet eraser and smooth pressure support; doesn't conflict with mouse
+- Wacom tablet smooth pressure (old canvas only) and eraser support; doesn't conflict with mouse
 - Secondary color, used with right mouse button; palette right-clicking
 - Alt+click picks a color from the canvas
 - Brush cursor